JadenStrudwick/CompressedGameNotation/notes.md

 - it has no numeric annotation glyphs ("NAG", see below).
 Reduced export format is used for bulk storage of unannotated games.
 It represents a minimum level of standard conformance for a PGN exporting application.

 Because of this, I will be ensuring we are compressing to "reduced export format".

+## Key points from today
+- I cannot use the pgn_reader iterator, as it does not give me the original string of the game